 - There is no option for adding graphs, which are generally a key component of an infographic

 - Expand publishing options, currently only available as a JPG.

 Easel.ly is a nice tool that requires more development work.
 But it has promise.
 If they expand on the editing options, add graphs and expand on the templates it will be interesting (depending on price).

-Visual.ly is a place to get your infographic, video, interactive content or presentation created.
+Visual.ly is a place to get your infographic, video, interactive content or online presentation created.
 When you arrive on the site you can view a display of infographics created by the community.

 When you want an infographic created you upload your details to Visual.ly and they source the appropriate team to deliver the infographic.